 Healthy Cambodian tofu fried and glazed with ginger, stir fried and cut in small pieces.

 Curry style dish with fish, pork, vegetables, looks more spicy than it is.

 Soup with pumpkin, eggplant and fish and lemongras paste

 You will get the most delicious Khmer dessert, made by the family…

 Learn about crocodile breeding, banana plants, dragon fruits and have a look at the collection of old oxcarts the father has kept for years.
 You can also learn how to grate coconuts for a delicious Khmer dessert in a traditional way. and as with all hosts you can help cooking and learn how to make a delicious Khmer dish.
-Sareths’s mother will also show you how to make the famous dessert Num Chak, if you come for lunch.
-For those enjoying dinner she will keep some after she is back from the market, where she sells desserts.
+If available, Sareths’s mother will also show you how to make the famous dessert Num Chak, usually when you come for lunch because she sells desserts at the market in the afternoon.
+For those enjoying dinner she will keep some after she is back from the market.